bluedata-katacoda/katacoda-scenarios/HDP Scenario/step4.md

 `cat /root/HDP/ambari-26-setup/startscript`{{execute}}
 <br>
 <br>Start script will execute in each and every host when all host get created
-<br>After creating the hosts ambari_server and agent gets register in each host
-<br>Then HiveOozie database gets deployed created.
+<br>After creating the hosts ambari_server and agent gets register in each host Then HiveOozie database gets deployed created.
 <br>Later setup Ambari server, register Ambari server with vagents and set up base url for HDP stack

 <br>Cluster creation metadata section :